-Areas of interest and concern to me are the world-views and environmental philosophies of indigenous peoples.
-Together with film-making group ReRun Productions, I produced a series of documentaries on this theme, as well as films on philosophers such as Jacques Ellul and Arne Naess, who provide a critical analysis of the Western way of life.
+In 1989, Jan van Boeckel obtained his University degree in Social Anthropology at the University of Amsterdam, with the thesis De Onthulling van het Sacrale: Inheemse Volken en de Media (‘Revealing the sacred: Indigenous peoples and the media’).
+The world-views and environmental philosophies of indigenous peoples have remained a lasting field of interest.
+Together with film-making group ReRun Productions, Jan produced a series of documentaries on this theme, as well as films on philosophers such as Jacques Ellul and Arne Naess, who provide a critical analysis of Western industrial society.
 These films include, among others: The Earth is Crying (1987), It’s Killing the Clouds (1992), The Betrayal by Technology (1992), and The Call of the Mountain (1997).

-In the early 2000s, I lived with my family in Hällefors, deep in the forests of central Sweden, where I was an art teacher to both children and adults, and consultant on international cultural projects.
-From 2004 to 2006, I was head of communications at the Netherlands Centre for Indigenous Peoples in Amsterdam.
+In the early 2000s, Jan lived with his family in Hällefors, deep in the forests of central Sweden, where he was an art teacher for both children and adults, and consultant on international cultural projects.
+Here he conceptualized the international art project Cloudberry Dreams, on the cultural interpretation of wetlands.
+From 2004 to 2006, Jan was head of communications at the Netherlands Centre for Indigenous Peoples in Amsterdam.

-On basis of my inspiration by indigenous cultures, my own engagement in artmaking and teaching, and the experience of living close to wilderness in Sweden, my interest has moved to art as a mode to connect with what David Abram aptly called “the more-than-human-world.”
-One of my research interests is the tension between trying to open the senses whilst coping with the enormity of the current ecological crisis – an issue all the more pressing when engaging in arts-based environmental education activities with young people.
+On basis of his inspiration by indigenous cultures, his own engagement in art-making and teaching, and the experience of living close to wilderness in Sweden, Jan’s interest has moved to art as a mode to connect with what David Abram aptly called ‘the more-than-human-world.’
+One of his research interests is the tension between trying to open the senses whilst coping with the enormity of the current ecological crisis – an issue all the more pressing when practising arts-based environmental education with young people.

-An interview with me can be accessed at the website of the Estonian Academy of Arts (conducted in the autumn of 2015).
-Two earlier interviews, in Dutch – one in the daily newspaper Trouw (2013) and the other as part of the book Hoor de Zon (2012) – can be read here.
+In 2019, Jan van Boeckel was interviewed by Anneli Porri of the Estonian Academy of Arts for the cultural magazine SIRP (here is a link to the original transcript in English).
+An interview with Jan from 2015 can be accessed here (or at the website of the Estonian Academy of Arts).
+And two early interviews (in Dutch) – one in the daily newspaper Trouw (2013) and the other as part of the book Hoor de Zon (2012) – can be accessed here.